Head of Faculty

 - Has religion ever been used to bring about social change?

-Religion & Prejudice (what is it, types of discrimination, religious attitudes towards discrimination), Evil and suffering (problems of suffering, reasons for it, religious explanations for suffering, problem of evil and David Hume’s inconsistent triad), Miracles (what is a miracle, does God perform them, can humans perform miracles, evidence for and against miracles, David Hume’s argument on miracles), Women and Religion (role of women today, women in world religions, gender equality, is religion oppressive to women), Religion and Young People (birth ceremonies, festivals, is religion still relevant)uH
+Introduction to World Religions (baseline assessment sat in first lesson, basic knowledge of world religions covered to help ensure all students at the same starting point, baseline then resat at the end of the unit to show progress).
+Religion & Prejudice (what is it, types of discrimination, religious attitudes towards discrimination), Miracles (what is a miracle, does God perform them, can humans perform miracles, evidence for and against miracles, David Hume’s argument on miracles), Women and Religion (role of women today, women in world religions, gender equality, is religion oppressive to women), Religion and Young People (birth ceremonies, festivals, is religion still relevant), Importance of Religious Festivals (across 6 major world faiths)

-Existence of God (Cosmological and Design Argument, miracles and the Existence of God, Religious Experience, Humanism and Atheism), Science and Religion (truth, evolution, creation, religion and the environment), Life after Death (immortality, Dualism, Hinduism – Karma / reincarnation, Christianity and LAD, Humanism/Atheism and LAD), Religion Peace & Conflict (reasons for war, JWT, pacifism, WMD and nuclear war, religious responses to victims of war), Judaism and The Holocaust (beliefs and symbols, comparing Christianity and Judaism, Christian persecution in Nazi Germany, Bonhoeffer, Moral responsibility for The Holocaust), Human Rights (women rights, civil rights, religion and social change).
+Existence of God (Cosmological and Design Argument, miracles and the Existence of God, Religious Experience, Humanism and Atheism), Science and Religion (truth, evolution, creation, religion and the environment), Life after Death (immortality, Dualism, Hinduism – Karma / reincarnation, Christianity and LAD, Humanism/Atheism and LAD), Religion Peace & Conflict (reasons for war, JWT, pacifism, WMD and nuclear war, religious responses to victims of war), Judaism and The Holocaust (beliefs and symbols, comparing Christianity and Judaism, Christian persecution in Nazi Germany, Bonhoeffer, Moral responsibility for The Holocaust), Religion and Rights (Civil rights, MLK), LGBTQ Community and Faith (exploration of both conservative and progressive views on the LGBTQ community, including the religious arguments for both sides of the debate).
+Religion and Science (Evolution Vs Creationism, animal testing, contemporary and religious views on the debate between religion and science).

 Nature of God, Attributes of God, The Trinity, Creation, Resurrection and LAD, The afterlife and judgment, Heaven and Hell, Incarnation of Jesus, The crucifixion, the resurrection and ascension, sin and salvation.